cl1ckname/shadxel/README.md

 ### 🧰 Command-Line Options

 This program accepts a few command-line arguments to control its behavior.
-Options should be passed **before** the Lua script name.

 ### 📋 Available Flags